 Allowed myself time to enjoy this moment during two solid days of rehearsals.

-MITBCA began wonderfully when a young Malaysian attendee, Nurul Faiqah Mohamad Rahim, informed Ali and me that the previous day motivated her to compose her first ever blog – there can be no greater endorsement of the Conference than this.
+previous day motivated her to compose her first ever blog – there can be no greater endorsement of the Conference than this.
 At the conclusion of the plenary sessions, all speakers congregated on the stage for an expression of thanks, where the genuine gratitude of the audience was staggering.
 I glanced at Shelia, whose emotions appeared to reflect mine, so shifting towards her, I slung an arm around Shelia’s shoulder and questioned “What do you think?” and with the rapturous applause still echoing around the ballroom, the words “Wonderful!” and “Amazing!” collectively gushed from our mouths.

 Afterwards, a High Tea was held for the Conference’s speakers and organisers, and I was again directed to the Minister’s table (who made further “Mr Travel Camel” references in her address) but this time the other non-Malaysian present was Ali.
 It was tremendous to occupy this circular table decorated with a silver sequined cloth and aromatic lilies, and to again discuss tourism, blogging and social media with Malaysia Tourism’s leaders.
-With High Tea and heartfelt farewells concluded, Ali and I opted to depart my final
+With High Tea and heartfelt farewells concluded, Ali and I opted to depart my final official MITBCA function by taxi due to the arrival of a thunderous Malaysian storm.

 MITBCA 2012 - Kuala Lumpur, Malaysia